dhruveww/Pawfect/README.md

 # [PawfectIndia](https://pawfectindiaa.netlify.app/)
-An animal NGO site featuring Payment Getaway, Chatbot and Cloud Database The webiste is made using vanilla javaScript.
+An animal NGO site featuring Payment Gateway, Chatbot and Cloud Database The webiste is made using vanilla javaScript.
 NodeJS and MongoDB are used for backend
 Payment Getaway is made using the razorpay API